Steigt freudig in die Luft, BWV 36a

 Steigt freudig in die Luft (Soar joyfully in the air), BWV 36.2 (formerly BWV 36a), is a lost secular cantata by Johann Sebastian Bach.
-He composed it in Leipzig and probably first performed it in Köthen on 30 November 1726.
+He composed it in Leipzig and first performed it in Köthen on 30 November 1726.

 History and text

 Bach composed the cantata while living in Leipzig.
 He retained a role as court composer to Leopold, Prince of Anhalt-Köthen, for whom he had worked full-time in the period 1717–1723.
-The cantata was written for the 24th birthday of the prince's second wife, Princess Charlotte Friederike Amalie of Nassau-Siegen on 30 November 1726, the likely date of the work's premiere, albeit undocumented.
+The cantata was written for the 24th birthday of the prince's second wife, Princess Charlotte Friederike Amalie of Nassau-Siegen on 30 November 1726, the date of the work's premiere.

 The text, divided into nine movements, is by Christian Friedrich Henrici (Picander), who published it in his Ernst-Schertzhaffte und Satyrische Gedichte, Teil I of 1727.
 The text is adapted from an earlier congratulatory cantata, presumably authored by Picander, for which Bach's music survives.